-- Step 1 Obtain an .iso file from Cisco.com as described in the previous section. - Step 2 Create an .iso CD.
+- Step 1 Obtain an .iso file from Cisco.com as described in the previous section. - Step 2 Create an .iso CD using a CD burning tool.

 Booting UCS-SCU from CD

 To boot the application on your server, follow these steps: